-In the event a lobbyist meets with multiple City officials or employees in a single meeting, it shall be the responsibility of the City staff liaison present at the meeting to report the reportable conversation or action trigger.
+In the event a lobbyist meets with multiple City Council Members in a single meeting, it shall be the responsibility of the City staff liaison present at the meeting to report the reportable conversation or action trigger.

-- (e) Administration.
-The City Clerk shall: - (1) Provide guidance and assistance on the registration and reporting requirements for lobbyists, city officials and city employees, to develop common standards, rules, and procedures for compliance with this section. - (2) Review the completeness and timeliness of registrations and reports. - (3) Maintain filing, coding, and cross-indexing systems to carry out the purposes of this section, including: - a.
+- (g) Guidance provided to potential lobbyists.
+The City Attorney's Office will be responsible for assistance with inquiries regarding who must register and who does not need to register. - (h) Administration.
+The City Clerk shall: - (1) Provide assistance on the registration and reporting requirements for lobbyists, city council members and city employees, to develop common standards, rules, and procedures for compliance with this section. - (2) Review the completeness and timeliness of registrations and reports. - (3) Maintain filing, coding, and cross-indexing systems to carry out the purposes of this section, including:

+- a.
 A publicly available list of all registered lobbyists, registered lobbying firms, and their clients; and - b.
-Computerized systems designed to minimize the burden of filing and maximize public access to materials filed under this section;

-- (4) Make available for public inspection and copying at reasonable times the registrations and reports filed under this section; and - (5) Retain registrations and reports in accordance with the Local Government Records Act.
+Computerized systems designed to minimize the burden of filing and maximize public access to materials filed under this section; - (4) Make available for public inspection and copying at reasonable times the registrations and reports filed under this section; and - (5) Retain registrations and reports in accordance with the Local Government Records Act.